 we speak with frédéric tcheng, director of dior and i

-The man behind the most important fashion film of the year to discuss the blood, sweat, cigarettes and Coke Zero that go into making a couture collection.
+The man behind the most important fashion film of the year discusses the blood, sweat, cigarettes and Coke Zero that go into making a couture collection.

-Despite being a self-declared non-fashionista, filmmaker Frederic Tcheng has a strange habit of making documentaries about the industry's legends: first Valentino, then Diana Vreeland, and now Raf Simons in Dior & I. Tcheng had the privilege of following Simons for two straight months when the designer first joined Dior as head of womenswear.
-We see Simons explain how "humbled" he is as he's introduced to his couture atelier (some of whom have been working for the house for 40 years), before insisting they call him Raf, rather than couture's traditional Monsieur Raf.
+Despite being a self-declared non-fashionista, filmmaker Frédéric Tcheng has a strange habit of making documentaries about the industry's legends: first Valentino, then Diana Vreeland, and now Raf Simons in Dior and I. Tcheng had the privilege of following Simons for two straight months when the designer first joined Dior as head of womenswear.
+We see Simons explain how "humbled" he is as he's introduced to the staff at the couture atelier (some of whom have been working for the house for 40 years), before insisting they call him Raf, rather than couture's traditional Monsieur Raf.

-The documentary shows the workings of the atelier, the relationships that develop, but above all, sides to Simons that we've never before seen.
-We go beyond the shy stereotype of the designer and see him passionate, steely and emotional to the point of tears.
-We hear how he wants women to feel comfortable in his couture (he hates the idea of them having to rely on a man), we see his unusual design process (instead of sketching, he puts 12 visuals into folders for each of his design team to develop, then takes them to his own point of perfection) and we watch as he tells one team member, "You can also not say no to me" (after she excuses her absence because she can't say no when a top client calls on her).
+The documentary shows the workings of the atelier, the relationships that develop, and sides of Simons that we've never seen before.
+We go beyond the designer's shy stereotype and see him passionate, steely and emotional to the point of tears.
+We hear how he wants women to feel comfortable in his couture (he hates the idea that they would have to rely on a man), we see his unusual design process (instead of sketching, he puts 12 visuals into folders for each of his design team to develop, then takes them to his own point of perfection) and we watch as he tells one team member, "You can also not say no to me" (after she excuses her absence because she can't say no when a top client calls on her).

 After seeing the blood, sweat, tears, coffee, candy and Coke Zero that go into making the collection, we then watch the show in slow motion and the crowd in rapture.
-Here Frederic Tcheng talks us through the making of Dior & I.
+Here Frédéric Tcheng talks us through the making of Dior and I.

-I hear the nervous head of the atelier, Monique, came to the Dior & I premiere.
+I hear the nervous head of the atelier, Monique, came to the Dior and I premiere.
 Are the people from the atelier enjoying the film and the attention?

-How did you get this incredible access?
+How did you get such incredible access?
 Are you close to Raf?

 I didn't know Raf personally.
 I met some people at Dior at a screening we did for Diana Vreeland: The Eye Has to Travel, which I co-directed, and the Head of Communications at Dior, Olivier Bialobos, was there and he really enjoyed the film.
 We stayed in touch and he told me that they were announcing a new designer.
 I just seized the opportunity and told him what a great story it was, especially if it was Raf Simons.
 I had a feeling that Raf would be a great subject for me to explore.
 There was something that I felt we had in common.